Metre-Ray/ang-slider/projects/ang-slider/README.md

 ## Setting styles

+Styles can be set in `config` or using css classes (example below).
-Parameters in `config` are more important than styles.
+Parameters in `config` are more important than css styles.

 Example of setting colors of the fill and the thumb (but to apply this styles you need fillColor and backgroundColor in config to be empty rows):
 ```scss